greim/Backbone-Subscriptions/readme.md

 ## Dependencies

-The only dependencies are Backbone 1.0 and whatever things that Backbone in turn depends on.
-I haven't tested against previous versions of Backbone, so it may or may not work.
+The only dependencies are Backbone and whatever things that Backbone in turn depends on.
+Test coverage is based on Backbone 1.0.

 ## Browser support